CharlieHess/slack-poker-bot/README.md

 ## Slack Poker Bot
 A bot that turns Slack into a legitimate Texas Hold'em client.
 Start a game in any channel or private group with 2-10 players.
-PokerBot will deal hands, direct message players with their hole cards, query players (in order) for their action, determine the winning hand, and (eventually) handle the pot.
+PokerBot will deal hands, direct message players with their hole cards, query players (in order) for their action, determine the winning hand, and handle the pot.

 ![](https://s3.amazonaws.com/f.cl.ly/items/1T1a021M3w0W0Y2b0n3Z/Image%202015-08-08%20at%205.45.31%20PM.png)